 Liquidity risks generally arise when a company is potentially unable to raise the funds necessary to meet its financial obligations.
 Existing liquidity reserves enable the company to meet its obligations when due, even in times of crisis.
 Over and above the liquidity reserve, a precise financial plan that is prepared on a revolving, quarterly basis is the Group’s primary instrument for controlling liquidity risk.
-Group Treasury centrally determines the need for new funding and credit lines based on the consolidated operating results.
-This is intended to ensure that the liquidity reserve covers the Group’s planned liquidity needs for the next 12 months.
-As far as banking policies are concerned, care is taken to avoid cluster risks.
-Given the additional risks arising from the COVID-19 crisis, in the business year 2020/21 particular attention was paid to boosting the company’s internal funding capacity.
+Group Treasury centrally determines the need for new funding and bank credit lines based on the consolidated operating results.
+The intention is to ensure that the liquidity reserve covers the Group’s planned liquidity needs for the next 12 months.
+As far as banking policies are concerned, care is taken to avoid cluster risks by diversifying the financial partners.
+Particular attention was and still is paid to boosting the company’s internal funding capacity.

 Credit risk refers to financial losses that may occur due to non-fulfillment of contractual obligations by individual business partners.
-The credit risk of the underlying transactions is minimized through a large number of credit insurance policies and bankable securities (guarantees, letters of credit).
+The credit risk of the underlying transactions is minimized as far as possible through a large number of credit insurances and bankable securities (guarantees, letters of credit).
 The default risk related to the Group’s remaining own risk is managed by way of defined credit assessment, risk evaluation, risk classification, and credit monitoring processes.
-To date, neither the COVID-19 pandemic nor the current Ukraine war have caused loan insurers to significantly tighten credit limits in customer segments, nor did it lead to greater receivable charge-offs.
-Counterparty credit risk in financial contracts is managed through daily monitoring of the counterparties’ ratings and any changes in their credit default swap (CDS) levels.
+To date, neither the COVID-19 pandemic nor the current Ukraine war have caused loan insurers to significantly tighten credit limits in individual customer segments, nor have these events led to greater receivable charge-offs.
+Counterparty credit risk in financial contracts is managed through daily monitoring of the counterparties’ credit ratings and any changes in their credit default swap (CDS) levels.
 Investment limits weighted by the probability of default (PD) are allocated on that basis.

 Foreign currency risk

 Foreign currency risk management aims primarily to create a natural hedge (cross-currency netting) within the Group by combining the cash flows.
-In this connection, hedges are implemented centrally by Group Treasury based on derivative hedging instruments. voestalpine AG hedges the budgeted (net) foreign currency payments for the next 12 months.
+In this respect, hedges are implemented centrally by Group Treasury based on derivative hedging instruments. voestalpine AG hedges the budgeted (net) foreign currency payment streams for up to 12 months.
 Longer-term hedging is carried out only in connection with contracted project business.
-The hedging ratio is between 25% and 100% of the budgeted cash flows for the next 12 months, it declines through to maturity.
+While the hedging ratio is between 25% and 100% of the budgeted cash flows for the next 12 months, it declines through to maturity.

 Interest rate risk

 voestalpine AG conducts interest rate risk assessments centrally for the entire Group.
 In particular, this entails managing cash flow risks (i.e., the risk that interest expense or interest income may undergo an adverse change).
-As of the March 31, 2021, reporting date, any increase in the interest rate by one percentage point would increase the net interest expense associated with bank loans and capital market indebtedness in the subsequent business year by EUR 3.0 million.
+As of the March 31, 2023, reporting date, any increase in the interest rate by one percentage point would increase the net interest expense associated with bank loans and capital market indebtedness in the subsequent business year by EUR 2.6 million.
 However, this is a reporting date assessment that may be subject to fluctuations over time.

 voestalpine AG also assesses price risk.
 Mainly scenario analyses are used to quantify interest and currency risks.